iotauth/iotauth/examples/README.md

 ### cleanExampleAuthsEntities.sh

-This scripts deletes all credentials of example Auths and entities, and deletes databases for example Auths
+This scripts deletes all credentials of example Auths and entities, and deletes databases for example Auths.

 # How to run examples
 ---